THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-While it was a fairly quite net, there were people contributing a little bit, and we learned a lot about social events and local concerns of the cruisers – like safety and the noise.
+While it was a fairly quiet net, there were people contributing a little bit, and we learned a lot about social events and local concerns of the cruisers – like safety and the noise.

-In the afternoon, I met my friend Madeline, who came in from the airport to the marina to come stay with us for 8 days.
+In the afternoon, I met my friend Madeline, who came in from the airport to the marina to come to stay with us for 8 days.
 Madeline has been one of my best friends since kindergarten.
-She’s been a whirl wind traveler for the past few weeks, and she flew to us from Dubai (via an overnight in Miami).
+She’s been a whirlwind traveler for the past few weeks, and she flew to us from Dubai (via an overnight in Miami).
 Understandably, she was tired, so we had an early dinner and went to bed.
 Madeline also brought us quite a few things for the boat and personal items – including a DRONE!!

 Madeline slept well….and until 10 am!
 We headed in and David dropped us for the ladies’ luncheon.
 It was awesome!
-There were twenty five woman, most of them cruisers.
-We had drinks at the Bay Gardens Resort Bar, and then ate at Hi-Tide.
-While we didn’t get to meet everyone, we met a few other ladies from the Kemah area, and talked to a lot of women who have been cruising for a long time.
+There were twenty-five woman, most of them cruisers.
+We had drinks at the Bay Gardens Resort Bar and then ate at Hi-Tide.
+While we didn’t get to meet everyone, we met a few other ladies from the Kemah area and talked to a lot of women who have been cruising for a long time.
 After lunch arrived, we did all take turns standing up and introducing ourselves.

 After lunch we were welcome to use the pool area – hot tub included.
 About a dozen ladies stayed to swim and chat.
 We went back and forth – hot tub until we sweated, then back to the cold pool.
 It was a nice break from saltwater swimming!

 David picked us up at 4 pm to head back to the boat.
-We got rained on, and settled back into comfort on Starry Horizons.
+We got rained on and settled back into comfort on Starry Horizons.